forsys-sp/ForSysXR/README.md

 remotes::install_github("forsys-sp/ForSysXR")
 ```-->

-After installing ForSysXR package, the user needs to download
+After installing the ForSysXR package, the user needs to download
 and unzip the ForSysXDLL from
 [here](https://github.com/bmaparicio/ForSysXR/raw/main/ForSysXDLLDist_2023-11-16.zip).
-This step is crucial as it downloads ForSysX executable that will later
+This step is crucial as it downloads the ForSysX executable that will later
 be run from R.

 ## Usage

 Below we demonstrate how the *ForSysXR* package can be used and highlight the flexibility of the algorithm in solving multiple problems.
-For brevity, the dataset used is distributed with the package.
+For simplicity, the dataset used is distributed with the package.
 First, we will
-load the *forsys* package.
+load the *forsysXR* package.

 ``` r
 library(ForSysXR)